Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Query methods (like for individual and group enrollments) now take a query string (and optionally a page size parameter), and the `Query` result no longer requires disposing.
 - ETag fields on the classes `IndividualEnrollment`, `EnrollmentGroup`, and `DeviceRegistrationState` are now taken as the `Azure.ETag` type instead of strings.
 - Twin.Tags is now of type `IDictionary<string, object>`.

+#### Notable additions

+- The library now includes `IProvisioningServiceRetryPolicy` implementations: `ProvisioningServiceExponentialBackoffRetryPolicy`, `ProvisioningServiceFixedDelayRetryPolicy`, `ProvisioningServiceIncrementalDelayRetryPolicy` and `ProvisioningServiceNoRetry`, which can be set via `ProvisioningServiceOptions.RetryPolicy`.

 #### API mapping